 New readers will enjoy this I Can Read book about the Grizzly Bowl.
 The cubs have heard, watched, and learned all about football.
 But now these energetic cubs want to actually play the game.
 As can be expected, there is no shortage of action in this football game featuring the beloved Berenstain Bears.

-The best chapter books about football expertly interweave the excitement of the game with social, ethical and other more sophisticated themes to stimulate independent readers.
-These books are fascinating reads for kids who love football.
-They are equally enjoyable, as well, for anyone who is interested in books full of action and drama, regardless of their interest in football.
-Good middle grade football books are multi-layered stories that carry us away from the football field and into the everyday lives of the characters.
+The best novels about football expertly interweave the excitement of the game with social, ethical and other more sophisticated themes to stimulate independent readers.
+These books are fascinating reads for kids who love sports.
+They are equally enjoyable, as well, for anyone who is interested in stories full of action and drama.
+Good middle grade football books are multi-layered stories about sportsmanship that carry readers away from the field and into the everyday lives of the characters.

 Cory has an opportunity to leave behind the negative influences surrounding him in his poor town.
 A football coach who runs a top tier program at an elite private school recognizes Cory's talent and recruits him to join the team.
 Life has not been without its challenges as the son of a poor, single mom.
 This may just be his ticket to a new life.
 But Cory learns, the hard way, that pastures are not always greener and he is met with a new set of challenges trying to fit in with the rich kids.

 Nate has the weight of the world on his 13 year old shoulders.
 His father lost his job and his mother is working double shifts to put food on the table and hang on to their house.
 On the field, Nate can forget about his family's troubles.
 But when he has an opportunity to throw a ball through target at the Patriot's game on Thanksgiving- for a whopping one million dollar prize- Nate isn't so sure he has what it takes.